 She then returned to Tanzania and became Lecturer in the Faculty of Commerce and Management at the University of Dar es Salaam.

-In 1984, Sister Imelda was chosen to serve as a delegate from our Tanzania region to the Maryknoll Sisters’ 12th General Assembly.
-At the meeting, held every six years.
-Sister Imelda was elected to serve as one of the five members of the Congregational Leadership Team.
-In 1991, after completing her term, she did a post-graduate diploma in social development at the Coady International Institute at St. Francis Xavier University in Nova Scotia, Canada.
+In 1984, at the 12th General Assembly of the Maryknoll Sisters held every six years, Sister Imelda was elected to serve as one of the five members of the Central Governing Board.
+After completing her term in 1991, she did a post-graduate diploma in social development at the Coady International Institute at St. Francis Xavier University in Nova Scotia, Canada.

 Sister Imelda returned to the University of Dar es Salaam in 1992 and was glad to find some of her former students were already instructors.
-One of them assisted her in developing accounting manuals and later published a financial accounting textbook adapted for Tanzania.
+One of them assisted her in developing accounting materials and later published a Financial Accounting textbook adapted for Tanzania.

-Sister Imelda also started the Tertiary Catholic Students’ Association of Namibia in 1997.
-She was also involved with the National Committee on Early Childhood Development, which oversees government policy on early childhood development in Namibia.
-In 1999, Sister Imelda was appointed by the President of Namibia, Sam Nuyoma, to be part of a 12-member Commission on Education, Culture and Training.
-This Commission’s task was to evaluate education in the 10 years since independence and to make recommendations.
-A study was done and the commission’s report was submitted to the President.
+In 1994, Sister Imelda was among the three Maryknoll Sisters to open a new mission in Namibia.
+She was well prepared to accept the invitation to become the National Education Coordinator for Catholic Schools under the Bishops’ Conference of Namibia.
+In 1995, she founded the Christian Teachers’ Guild “to give guidance, promote and build-up the image of and lifestyle of truly Christian teachers.”
+She also started the Tertiary Catholic Students’ Association of Namibia in 1997.
+She was also involved with the National Committee on Early Childhood Development, which overseas government policy on early childhood development in Namibia.
+In 1999, Sister Imelda was appointed by the President of Namibia, Sam Nujoma, to be part of a 12-member Commission on Education, Culture and Training.
+This Commission’s task was to evaluate the education system in the 10 years since independence and to make recommendations.
+A study was done and the Commission’s report was submitted to the President.